 Although reasonably straightforward, there may be situations (such as with synthetic shipping terms) that need to be reassessed as to the timing of revenue recognition.

 More complex judgments will be necessary when recognizing revenue from performance obligations satisfied over time.
-This concept will be commonly applied by contractors, service entities, and professional organizations.
-It may also include manufacturing for certain specialized products made to customer specifications without alternative uses, such as seen in government contracting.
+This concept will be commonly applied by contractors, service entities, and professional service organizations.
+It may also include manufacturing for certain specialized products made to customer specifications without alternative uses, such as in government contracting.

 The standard provides that revenue is recognized over time if any of the following criteria are met: